Fun and Stylish Playroom Décor Ideas & Tips

 How to Decorate a Playroom: General Tips

 I have designed several playrooms since our girls were toddlers.
-Now that they are 12, we have more of what most people would call a family bonus room, but really, it's a playroom.
+Now that they're 12, we have more of what most people would call a family bonus room, but really, it's still a playroom.
 Our kids just don't think it's cool to call it that anymore, lol.
+It's still a favorite spot for physical activity, games, and unlimited fun.

 When you set out to design any space in your home, you absolutely need to come up with a cohesive design plan first.
 If that's something you struggle with, I highly suggest you check out Designer in a Binder®.
 It's the system I use every time I design spaces in our homes!

 1. Creating a flexible space that can be used in a variety of ways.
-This is especially important if you have kids that are multiple ages.
-You want to be sure all of your kids can enjoy the space no matter their age.
+This is especially important if you have kids of multiple ages.
+You want to be sure all of your kids can enjoy it no matter their age.

-2. Choosing playroom decor and furniture that you and your kids will still love as they grow and get older.
+2. Choosing functional playroom décor and furniture that you and your kids will still love as they grow and get older.

-3. Including lots of functional and versatile storage that can store anything from toys for young kids to board games and books for older kids.
+3. Including lots of functional and versatile storage solutions that can store anything from favorite toys for young children to board games and books for older kids.

 With those overarching goals in mind, let's talk specifics!